 - Public research

 Since there is such a broad range of careers associated with this degree, it’s impossible to list an overall median annual wage.
-What we can tell you is that according to the Occupational Employment Statistics program, the median physics salary is $122,850.
-But that's specifically for people who work as physicists.
+What we can tell you is that according to the BLS, the median physics salary is $151,580.
+But that’s specifically for people who work as physicists.

 Have you always wanted to help people for a living?
 If you or a loved one have ever spent time in a hospital, you know that the majority of care and compassion you receive is from the nurses who work tirelessly on their patients’ behalf.